In SaaS, I think one of the biggest traps you can get yourself into as a founder is doing Low ROI things for one minute longer than you have to.

 - Office Cr*p.
 I was still setting up desks, ordering snacks, and all that.
 Fun.
 And dumb.

 - Functional QA.
 I’m torn on this one.
 I am incredibly glad that for years, literally, I had more bugs logged than anyone else.
 And it was reflective of the very deep knowledge I had of the product.
 And yet … wasn’t this really a sign?
 Of too much low ROI work here?

-- Tech Ops.
+- Tech Ops and Dev Ops.
 I remained on Pager Duty 24x7x365 for 5+ years.
 Too much stress.
 Still haven’t recovered from that one, really.
-Dude, why didn’t we just hire another 3 guys in TechOps much, much.
+Why didn’t we just hire another 3 guys in TechOps much, much.
 Much.
 Earlier.

 And Things I Successfully (More or Less) Offloaded By/At $1m ARR:

 - Client/Customer Success.
 I was lucky to have a great hire who handled our first few large customers.
 I did it myself at first, and did a pretty bad job of it.
 But by $1m in ARR, I was only parachuting into larger customers, but well out of day-to-day issues.